-When you enter this Chapel I can assure you that you will be impressed and you will be asking yourself: How is it possible that people could built this?
+When you enter this Chapel I can assure you that you will be impressed and you will be asking yourself: How is it possible that people could build this?
 And I am not kidding with this, the chapel is perfectly well conserved and it has sculptures that are made just from salt!

 Tours inside the Salt Mine

-When you are visiting the mine you will not be able to visit the whole mine, but you will be able to visit more less 20 km of it and go around 150 meters deep, not bad right?
-Also there are several tours during the day in different languages.
+When you are visiting the mine you will not be able to visit the whole mine, but you will be able to visit more or less 20 km of it and go around 150 meters deep, not bad right?
+Also, there are several tours during the day in different languages.

 This place is a mandatory attraction together with Auschwitz concentration camp if you are visiting Cracow region.